Iamnotaspy/Iamnotaspy/README.md

 ![BeautyShot7252052](https://user-images.githubusercontent.com/47995251/130000551-dedfd2ba-9598-48d8-a47b-509d3a784977.png)
 ![BeautyShot143236resized](https://user-images.githubusercontent.com/47995251/130000591-89bebb83-0b29-42e2-a132-0134c53898a3.png)

-SkyWhale is a third person exploration collectathon created with Unity game Engine.
+SkyWhale is a third person exploration collectathon created with Unity Game Engine.
 Fly through the air on your Sky Whale, glider or closely behind your grappling hook!
 Solve puzzles and interact with NPCs to progress the story and unlock new movement mechanics.
 Collect floating coins to unlock development art and info in the gallery while you enjoy the delicately crafted audio-visual experience.

 SkyWhale is GoonSquad's final year production game at Media Design School.